mongodb/specifications/source/connection-string/connection-string-spec.md

   ?readPreferenceTags=dc:ny,rack:1
   ```

   Drivers MUST handle unencoded colon signs (":") within the value.
-For example:
+For example, given the encoded input:

   ```
-  ?authMechanismProperties=TOKEN_RESOURCE:mongodb%3A%2F%2F...
+  ?authMechanismProperties=TOKEN_RESOURCE%3Amongodb%3A%2F%2Ffoo
   ```

+  the driver MUST interpret the key as `TOKEN_RESOURCE` and the value as `mongodb://foo`.

-  If any keys or values contain a comma (",") they MUST not be provided as part of the connection string, since it would
+  Drivers MUST document that if keys or values contain a comma (",") they MUST not be provided as part of the connection
-  interfere with parsing.
+  string, since it would interfere with parsing.

 Any invalid Values for a given key MUST be ignored and MUST log a WARN level message.
 For example: